tommeier/bash-publish_to/README.md

  * Justin French - http://github.com/justinfrench - for the original static publishing requirements
  * Jeremy Friesen - http://reclusive-geek.blogspot.com/ - for the current git branch magic

-## ToDo (and possible ideas)
- * Display git diff pretty graph if push is not selected to display one line differences.